rkhoury18/Gymbro/README.md

 # **Gymbro Intro**
-Gymbro is a coursework project for the Embedded Systems courswork.
+Gymbro is a coursework project for the Embedded Systems module.
 We created a tool to help you work out using a raspberry pi.

 # **Repo Description**
 The repo is composed of two main folders: